 Please read the information on the Web site very carefully.
 This will help you to determine whether you are eligible or not for compensation as a member of one of the two groups identified above.
 Once you have read and reviewed the information contained in this Web site, you can contact the Administrator if you have any questions or comments.

-Applications were brought by Class Action Counsel in the 1986-1990 Hepatitis C Class Actions seeking approval of a proposed Late Claim Requests Protocol (“Protocol”) to deal with claim requests received by the Administrator after the First Claim Deadline of June 30, 2010.
+In 2013, applications were brought by Class Action Counsel in the 1986-1990 Hepatitis C Class Actions seeking approval of a proposed Late Claim Requests Protocol (“Protocol”) to deal with claim requests received by the Administrator after the First Claim Deadline of June 30, 2010.

 Because the Courts in Ontario, British Columbia and Quebec jointly supervise the ongoing Hepatitis C Class Action settlement, all three Courts were required to hear the applications and to reach a conclusion without any material differences if the proposed Protocol was to become effective.

 The Joint Committee, which assists the Courts with the implementation of the settlements, brought a similar applications before the Courts between June 20-22, 2016 following a triennial Fund Sufficiency Review that determined that there was an unallocated surplus of monies available in the Trust Fund.
 Given the confirmed surplus, the three courts agreed that late claimants could be considered and that $32 million bet set aside to cover late claims.

 The June 20-22, 2016 joint hearing regarding whether to allocate all or a portion of the surplus estimated to be between $236 million and $256 million